ONTAP 9 Manuals ( CA08871-402 )

 Create or modify login accounts

-You provide these values with the security login create command when you enable login accounts to access a storage virtual machine (SVM).
-You provide the same values with the security login modify command when you modify how an account accesses an SVM.
+You provide these values with the security login create command when you enable login accounts to access a storage VM.
+You provide the same values with the security login modify command when you modify how an account accesses a storage VM.

 Field